CE marking process

-In addition, the commmercialization of different drones’ classes in the European Union has been considered by regulators as a priority since the beginning.
+The commmercialization of different drones’ classes in the European Union has been considered by regulators as a priority since the beginning.
 As a result, different requirements have been included in the mentioned Regulation to guarantee a safe product to be used in the shared airspace.

 The CE Marking is the main means to show compliance with safety rules to commercialize drones inside the Member States.
 This mandatory marking is applied in different sectors, and the Drone Industry is not the exception.
 Actually, this is a recommended practice for the introduction of products with potential hazards associated.
 Beyond a safe operation, it is important to ensure a safe product for the common European market.

 Obtaining the CE marking is the responsibility of the manufacturer or its authorized legal representative.
 For a product to bear the CE marking, the product manufacturer must declare, under its sole responsibility, the product’s conformity with all the requirements laid down in the applicable Community Directives.

 1. Identification of applicable directives and their application requirements

 The first step is the identification of the applicable directives.
 In this case, the main document to consider is the Delegated Regulation 2019/945 (including the respective amendment).
 Following it, we must also evaluate a drone system against the Radio Equipment (including EMC concerns) and Machinery Directives requirements.
 For these Directives, there are several Harmonized Standards developed as a proof of compliance means and usually focused on specific parts of the Directive.